Overview and Support Options: How Does Abortion Work?

 Methods and Procedures to Terminate a Pregnancy

-🏥 Abortion Methods: what do I need to know? — Take the Self-Evaluation
+🏥 Abortion Methods: What Do I Need to Know? — Quiz

 • The five most common methods of abortion are medical abortion (abortion pill), vacuum aspiration, dilation and curettage (D&C), dilation and evacuation (D&E), and induction.